karhoo/karhoo-android-sdk-samples/README.md

-# Karhoo Android SDKs Samples
-Android Samples for Karhoo SDKs
+# Android Samples for Karhoo SDKs

-Samples demonstrating how to use
+The samples demonstrating how to use
 [Karhoo SDKs for Android](https://developer.karhoo.com/docs/build-apps-using-sdks).

 This repo contains the following sample: